-- Clean all plant parts, animals, debris and mud from your boat, trailer and equipment (fishing gear, ropes, anchors, buoys) before moving to a new waterbody. - ☑ Dispose of removed material on land in an appropriate compost or garbage bin. - ☑ Drain all items that can hold water (e.g. buckets, wells, bilge and ballast) on land, before moving to a new location. - Dry all parts of your boat and gear completely and pull the plug when storing or transporting your watercraft. - ✓ Play, Clean, Go!
+- ☑ Clean all plant parts, animals, debris and mud from your boat, trailer and equipment (fishing gear, ropes, anchors, buoys) before moving to a new waterbody. - ☑ Dispose of removed material on land in an appropriate compost or garbage bin. - ☑ Drain all items that can hold water (e.g. buckets, wells, bilge and ballast) on land, before moving to a new location. - ☑ Dry all parts of your boat and gear completely and pull the plug when storing or transporting your watercraft. - ✓ Play, Clean, Go!
 Give invasive species the brush off after an adventure on land.
 Make sure to check for invasive plants or animals trying to hitch a ride on you, your pets, or your gear. - ☑ Don't Let it Loose!
 Never release your pets into the wild or dump aquariums into waterbodies or storm sewers. - ☑ Stop for inspection.
 It's the law!
-All watercraft must report to designated watercraft inspection stations in BC. - ☑ Report invasive species by visiting www.gov.bc.ca/invasive-species to download the Report Invasives BC app, or see page 27 to report invasives sightings. - ☑ Learn more from the Invasive Species Council of BC (bcinvasives.ca).
+All watercraft must report to designated watercraft inspection stations in BC. - ☑ Report invasive species by visiting gov.bc.ca/invasive-species to download the Report Invasives BC app, or see page 27 to report invasives sightings. - ✓ Learn more from the Invasive Species Council of BC (bcinvasives.ca).

-Invasive freshwater zebra and quagga mussels are an alert species - we do not want them in BC!
+Invasive freshwater zebra and quagga mussels are an alert species.
 They attach to any hard surface, and their larvae can live in standing water for up to 30 days.
-They pose a serious threat to BC's aquatic ecosystems, salmon populations, hydro power stations and other infrastructure facilities.
+They pose a serious threat to BC's aquatic ecosystems.